 Just in time for Halloween!

-Caffarel Mini Ghosts - Milk chocolate with smooth gianduia filling wrapped in festive friendly ghost faces.
+Caffarel Mini Pumpkins - Milk chocolate with smooth gianduia filling wrapped in festive happy pumpkin and jack-o-lantern faces.
 Packaged in cellophane bag with ribbon.

 Net Weight: Approx. 8oz